bullhorn/rest-api-docs/source/includes/entityref/paybill/_clientcorporationpayrulesetversion.md

-# Pay & Bill - ClientCorporationPayRulesetVersion
+# Pay and Bill - ClientCorporationPayRulesetVersion

 Represents a ClientCorporation PayRuleset version.